 - Bulletproof Vest: The plot revolves around the sale of "cop killer" bullets that pierce through police armor.
 In one scene, Lorna survives by simply wearing two vests on top of each other.
-Made more baffling by the fact that earlier in the same scene the bullets are shown shooting through the front plate of a bulldozer.
+Made more baffling by the fact that earlier in the same scene the bullets are shown shooting through the bucket of a front loader.
 The bullets are also demonstrated by being fired into a vest hung on a stand.
-The bullet easily passes through both the front and back sides of the hanging vest, thus proving the bullets could easily penetrate a double thickness of vest.
+The bullet easily passes through both the front and back sides of the hanging vest, thus proving the bullets could easily penetrate a double thickness of vestnote .

 Cole: Shut up.

 - Call-Back: In the final scene, Riggs and Murtaugh's bickering (that God wouldn't punish Riggs by saddling him with a partner like him) is a callback to Murtaugh's "God hates me" remark upon being partnered with Riggs in the first movie.